MrPixelized/passh-agent/README.md

 runtime, the agent must be restarted.

 The agent has no default configuration.

+## Limitations
+For now, the agent only works with PEM-formatted RSA private keys and openssh-formatted RSA public keys.
+This setup will be the default if you generated your keys some time ago, but more recently generated keys by default use a proprietary private key format.
+You'll have to convert the private key to PEM RSA.

+## Implementation
+Passh-agent does not cache any private keys - it makes calls to pass anytime private keys are needed, so they are decrypted on-demand.
+This allows for integration of the agent with the GPG password caching you would generally expect a pass user to have setup.
+It *does* cache public keys, for easy lookup of private keys.

+Passh-agent implements just the necessary parts of the ssh-agent protocol to allow for signing and verifying messages.
+Specifically, it does not implement adding keypairs using ssh-add, as keys are added to the agent through a minimal configuration file.

 ## Testing
 Running the unit tests written for this program requires that you have